-Regardless of what we recommend, here is a more comprehensive list of the top six materials real estate signs are made of.
+Regardless of what we recommend, here is a more comprehensive list of the top three materials real estate signs are made of.

 Again, we generally recommend options one and two, but other companies may suggest different materials based on your region and design needs.